thephez/docs-core/docs/examples/transaction-tutorial-complex-raw-transaction.md

 > **Warning:** Users should never manually manage private keys on mainnet.
 As dangerous as raw transactions are (see warnings above), making a mistake with a private key can be much worse---as in the case of a HD wallet [cross-generational key compromise](../guide/wallets-wallet-files.md#hardened-keys).
 **These examples are to help you learn, not for you to emulate on mainnet.**

-Use the [`dumpprivkey` RPC](../api/remote-procedure-calls-wallet.md#dumpprivkey) to get the <<glossary:private keys>> corresponding to the <<glossary:public keys>> used in the two UTXOs our inputs we will be spending.
+Use the [`dumpprivkey` RPC](../api/remote-procedure-calls-wallet.md#dumpprivkey) to get the [private keys](../resources/glossary.md#private-key) corresponding to the [public keys](../resources/glossary.md#public-key) used in the two UTXOs our inputs we will be spending.
 We need the private keys so we can sign each of the inputs separately.

 ``` bash
 > dash-cli -regtest dumpprivkey $UTXO1_ADDRESS